Ayoub-2/ARP-Spoofer/README.md

                         specify a spoof IP or a pretend IP, usually the gateway of the network)
-  -c, --check           check connectivity of the victim , by default is False -v, --verbose         set verbose to False
+  -c, --check           check connectivity of the victim , by default is False -n, --network         define the target as a network -v, --verbose         set verbose to False
 ```